How is this different to regular crowdfunding?

 Do I need to charge GST on funds I raise?

 It depends.
 Unconditional donations—where nothing specific is given in return—do not attract GST.
-Conditional payments—where the buyer gets something in return, like a product, service, or event ticket—do attract GST.
-The Open Collective platform is set up for both, and you can select the correct one when you define your contribution tiers.
+Conditional payments—where the buyer gets something in return, like a product, service, or event ticket—may attract GST.
+The Open Collective platform is set up for both scenarios.

-Can I get a refund of my contribution to a Collective?
+Can I get a refund of my contribution?

-Yes, but not through us.
+Yes, but not through us, as we provide a fundholding service.
 You can sign up directly with Open Collective and be your own fundholder.